What is A/B Testing?

 What’s the difference between A/B testing and multivariate testing?

 A/B testing compares two versions with one change.
 Multivariate testing changes multiple elements simultaneously and measures every combination.
-Start with A/B — it requires far less traffic.
+Start with A/B. It requires far less traffic.

 Can small businesses run A/B tests?